garvbox-net/infra-ng/docs/kube-k3s.md

 This [comment](https://github.com/k3s-io/k3s/issues/4391#issuecomment-1233314825) from one of the K3S devs was key in understanding the setup.
 Basically K3S will automatically detect the nvidia container runtime but you need to ensure to set up the `RuntimeClass` in kubernetes to connect it.
 No messing about with config.toml for containerd needed.
+You will also need to reference the RuntimeClass from your deployment/pod.

 Setup Steps: